-- But inequality ↑ since 1970s destroyed this fragile consensus (US 1976-2007: >50% of total growth was absorbed by top 1%) - → 19^C economists raised the right questions; we need to adress these questions again; we have no strong reason to believe in balanced development path - 2007-2010 crisis also raised doubts about balanced devt path... will stock options & bonuses, or oil-rich countries, or China, or tax havens, absorb an ever growing share of world ressources in 21^C capitalism?
+- But inequality ↑ since 1970s destroyed this fragile consensus (US 1976-2007: ≈60% of total growth was absorbed by top 1%) - → 19^C economists raised the right questions; we need to adress these questions again; we have no strong reason to believe in balanced development path

+2007-2011 world financial crisis also raised doubts about balanced devt path... will stock options & bonuses, or oil-rich countries, or China, or tax havens, absorb an ever growing share of world ressources in 21^C capitalism?